 The Konmari method teaches you to organize by category, not by room.

-So yes, you might be going through your entire house and organizing all the papers.
-Because we all keep papers in various places.
-But it will help you realize this and set up structures.
+So yes, you might be going through your entire house and organizing all the papers, because we all keep papers in various places.
+But it will help you realize this so going forward you can set up one main place to keep them.

 2. Use Containers

 As you use the containers, label them.
-This is very important so you can keep your place organized long term.
+This is very important so you can keep your things organized long term.

-Her method also teaches you how to make more space by folding your clothes a certain way and keeping things in containers that are the right size.
+Her method also teaches you how to make more space by folding your clothes a certain way (which is also helpful when packing for travel) and keeping things in containers that are the right size.

 3. Only Keep Things That Spark Joy